Buddhism

 discrimination (the non-distinctness of "samsâra" and "nirvâna") & the

-(idealist) awareness that only mind exists, whereas the phenomena are but
+(idealist) awareness that only the absolute mind substantially exists, whereas the phenomena are but

 confusion of mind.
 Finally, "Dzogpa Chenpo" (the "Great Perfection") is the